Jordan-2113/CI-CD-tool/README.md

     └── values.yaml
 ```

+#### preview chart

-Each chart, because it is a Helm chart, has the same layout.
-Notice the [preview chart](sample-app/charts/preview) contains a *requirements.yaml* file to list all of the application's dependancies.
-In order to preview your application you will need to include the resources it depends on to function like an API and its database.
-The following is the yaml snipit in the *requirements.yaml* use to install the API and databae each time a preview environment is requiested.
-This will allow the user to preview the fully functional application before merging to master.
+Each chart, because it is a Helm chart, has a simular layout, however notice how the [preview chart](sample-app/charts/preview) contains a *requirements.yaml* file.
+The *preview chart* is really an on-demand environment chart and the [requirements.yaml](sample-app/charts/preview/requirements.yaml) is used to list all of the application's dependancies suchs as an API and database.
+This will allows the developer to preview a fully functional application before merging to master.
+Also, the pipeline is able to run fully automatedend-to-end test in a "disposable" preview environment.
+The following yaml snipit from the [requirements.yaml](sample-app/charts/preview/requirements.yaml) shows how the API, databae and redis are installed each time a preview environment is created.

 ```yaml
 - name: sample-api